 What is a leader?
 And how do they emerge?

-A leader is the plant that grows from the soil of the people.
+“A leader is the plant that grows from the soil of the people.”

 As plants are first within the soil as seeds before they emerge above ground, so are individuals first within the people before they emerge as leaders.
 And just as the seed extracts nutrients from the ground it uses to grow into a plant, so does a person extract nutrients from the soil of the people that he uses in leadership.
 Before leaders emerge, they exist within concentric circles of influences within the broader circle of a country.
 The innermost circle is the nuclear family; the second circle is the community; the third circle is the township within a state; and the outermost circle is the state within a county.
-What is more, the circles are colored according to the nature of the cultures in question, which express unique concepts and tendencies.
+The circles are even colored according to the nature of the cultures in question, which express unique concepts and tendencies.
 These are all layers of influences and characteristics that creates a collective DNA into which a person is deeply embedded, like the soil composition.

 ~Dr. Ikenna Q. Ezealah